 Caveat: Unless you are running a race.
 If you’re running a race, you may run right behind someone or draft off of them before you pass them.
 Some view this as a dirty tactic but I’m going to leave that as your call.

 C’mon, I feel like I shouldn’t even have to write this but runners will still throw their gel packages on the ground during training runs.
 Don’t do it!
 Hold onto it, stuff it in your bra or pocket until you find a trash can.
+If you are running a race, try to get the water cups in the designated cans or throw near the water stop site.

 Be sure drivers can see you.